roualdes/MATH131/week-02.md

 msleep["smrt"]
 ```

+The character `&`, read as ampersand, above is the logical equivalent
+of the word and.
+The character `|`, read as pipe, is the logical
+equivalent of the word or.
+To type an ampersand hold `shift` and
+press the number 7 above the letters Y and U on your keyboard.
+To
+type a pipe hold `shift` and press the backslash key, which is in
+between `enter/return` and `backspace/delete`.

 Did you notice that I added the unused category `"doh"`?
 On the
 one hand, this shows that you can add multiple new categories at once,
 just use a list.
 On the other hand, you may very well end up with an